Sister, Sister (TV series): International syndication

-In Australia and New Zealand, the series was aired on Nickelodeon and the Seven Network; in the United Kingdom, Sister, Sister was aired on Nickelodeon, and on Channel 4 between 1995 and 2000 as the channel had the terrestrial rights to the show.
-In the UK, Nickelodeon aired Sister Sister again in 2009 but only showed episodes from the first four seasons.
-It currently airs on Trace Vault in the UK, which also shows classic Teenage comedies like Kenan and Kel and Moesha in addition to music videos.
-It also aired in Ireland, on RTÉ2.
+In Australia and New Zealand, the series was aired on Network Ten and Nickelodeon; in the United Kingdom, Sister, Sister was aired on Nickelodeon, and on Channel 4 between 1996 and 2002 as the channel had the terrestrial rights to the show.

-In Latin America, Sister, Sister used to air on Nickelodeon in the late 1990s and early 2000s.
-On October 21, 2009 it debuted on open television Rede Record, but was taken off on October 30, 2009, the cause for this is unknown.

-In Spain, the TV series was aired during the late 90's and early 00's on Antena 3 on its morning first children's programme, Megatrix, renamed as Cosas de hermanas.

 On October 5, 2020, the series began streaming on Netflix in a number of other countries.

 Home media

 CBS DVD (distributed by Paramount) released the first and second seasons of Sister, Sister on DVD in Region 1 in 2008 and 2009.
 As of September 2014, these releases have been discontinued and are out of print.

 On May 4, 2015, it was announced that Visual Entertainment Inc. (VEI) had acquired the distribution rights to the series for Region 1 (encompassing the United States and Canada).
 It was subsequently announced on December 28, 2015, that VEI (through its deal with CBS Television Distribution) would release a complete DVD set of the series, Sister, Sister: The Complete Collection (which includes all six seasons), in Region 1 on January 19, 2016, the release date was then pushed back to March 18, 2016.
 The Mowry twins 2000 television film Seventeen Again is also included as a bonus disc on the Complete Collection set.
 On May 26, 2017, VEI released separate Seasons 1–3 and Seasons 4–6 sets of the series.
-Due to copyright issues, these releases are heavily edited.
+Due to music copyright issues, these releases are heavily edited.